 That includes offers of romance with a virtual stranger (pun intended).

 If you have been the victim of a fraud, or know somebody who has been the victim of a fraud, let us know.

 Contact firstname.lastname@example.org and we’ll check it out.

-This article was published originally in 2018 and is being republished for Valentine’s Day 2019.
+This article was published originally in 2018 and has been updated and republished for Valentine’s Day 2020.